You know you want a train set. But do you know what you want to achieve with it? DAVE LOWERY explains how to choose which model you should build.

 Once you have developed a plan, the next step is to use one of the scale track plan kits that contain miniature dummy track parts.
 Mock up your plan and measure it to work out the dimensions of the board you will need to fit around it.

 If possible, try to reserve a little space around the edges for some scenery.
 It may feel that there’s a lot involved in getting it right, but just be patient, take your time - trim bits here and there until you feel it all works.

 Operating and playing with a layout must be rewarding.
 After all, it’s going to take you a while to build it, so after all that work it needs to have play value, enough potential for allowing trains to run or be shunted about, and to allow locomotives to be changed – anything that will keep your interest going.

 Finally, give a little thought to the future of the layout’s tracks or sidings.
 Leave at least the potential to extend the layout to another board.
 Formulate a grand plan and start with one section.
 Build it, complete it and then add the next section.

 Once you’ve chosen which model train set to build, or even before you start building it, be sure to have the best expert advice at your fingertips with a subscription to Model Rail magazine.
 Subscribing means not only do you save money, but you get the magazine delivered straight to your door.
-Get 7 issues for £24.99!
+Subscribe now and get a Soldering Iron free!

 Model Rail is packed full of the latest new model reviews, expert 'how to' projects and inspirational layouts.
 There's loads to fire your imagination, with great track plans you can build and inspiration from the real railway, not to mention Model Rail's exclusive range of model locomotives.